-Computing Facility: The PNI computing facility provides state-of-the-art equipment in support of PNI research by faculty, staff, students and collaborators.
-Resources include a general-purpose compute cluster consisting of 416 processors and a 400TB central file server.
+- The PNI Computing Facility provides state-of-the-art equipment in support of PNI research by faculty, staff, students, and collaborators.
+Resources include a general-purpose computing cluster consisting of 416 processors and a 400TB central file server.

-Eye Tracking Facility Our facility offers 60Hz and 120Hz eye tracking systems along with stimulus display and control computers for general psychophysics and eye tracking studies.
+- The Eye Tracking Facility offers a 2000Hz monocular/1000Hz binocular eye tracking system along with a stimulus display and control computer for general psychophysics and eye tracking studies.

-TMS Facility: Our TMS facility provides two single pulse TMS stimulators with image-guided neuro-navigation in addition to an eye tracker and a stimulus display and control computer.
+- Our TMS Facility provides two single pulse TMS stimulators with image-guided neuro-navigation in addition to an eye tracker and a stimulus display and control computer.

 - The main objective of the PNI Viral Core Facility is to design and provide investigators with high quality viral and non-viral vector tools that can be used in vitro and in vivo.
 Service Request Form (University login required).